networknt/light-doc/content/en/service/_index.md

 - [Reference](/service/oauth/reference/)
 - [COVID-19](/service/covid-19/)

+[oauth-kafka][] is our enterprise OAuth 2.0 provider build on top of light-kafka and kafka streams for event sourcing and CQRS.
+It is scalalbe and integrated with light-portal.
+The light-oauth2 will be still available for users who want to put everything together on a destop or a laptop.
+The API interface is the same and serviceIds are slightly different.
+This component is available for enterprise customers and subscription services will be availabe from light-portal site.

 [light-portal][] is an API runtime management and marketplace.
 In the service mesh context, it is the control plane.